Services for the Treatment of Early Psychoses (STEP)

 Appropriate treatment may include medications, which are effective in relieving many of the symptoms.
 These medications may have side effects, so it is very important that the decision to use them is based on an accurate and thorough assessment.
 Individuals experiencing these difficulties should be thoroughly evaluated by mental health professionals trained in recognizing the early features of psychotic disorders.

 STEP uses Western Psychiatric Institute and Clinic's clinical facilities and diagnostic technologies to help understand the origins, development, treatment, and course of psychotic illnesses.
-In addition to working closely with their treatment teams (psychiatrist and therapist), individuals in the STEP Program have access to psychiatrist-led group sessions, several rehabilitative programs, and case management services through SRRSMI.
+In addition to working closely with their treatment teams (psychiatrist and therapist), individuals in the STEP Program have access to several recovery-oriented programs, a clinical pharmacist, and case management services through CRS.

 These services may help individuals achieve their learning, working, living, socializing, and health goals.
 Support and educational meetings are offered for the families of patients.

 The STEP coordinator may determine whether people are eligible to participate in research studies that focus on the early course of psychotic disorders.
 Research studies may include detailed clinical assessments, physical examination, neuropsychological testing, blood studies, and brain imaging.
 These research assessments may be completed in an inpatient or outpatient setting.
-Consent for research is obtained separately and is conducted under the rules and regulations of the Institutional Review Board of the University of Pittsburgh.
+Consent for research is obtained separately and is conducted under the rules and regulations of the Human Research Protection Officeof the University of Pittsburgh.
 There is no cost involved for research procedures.

 Referrals to STEP